samuelnihoul/cyril-backend-2/README.md

 ## Getting Started

-First, run the development server:
+1. run the development server:

 ```powershell
 pnpm dev
 ```

+2. add the service account as an editor of your sheet.s.
+You can find it in credentials.json (the email address).

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.